LambdaSharp/Chat/ReadMe.md

 - [x] Restrict access to S3 bucket to only allow CloudFront.
 - [x] Show previous messages when a user connects.
 - [x] Route WebSocket requests via CloudFront.
-- [ ] Allow users to create or join chat rooms.
+- [x] Allow users to create or join chat rooms.
-- [ ] Add UI for logging in.
+- [x] Add UI for logging in.
-- [ ] Add Cognito user pool for user management.
+- [x] Add Cognito user pool for user management.
+- [ ] Add logout experience.
+- [ ] Create user record at sign-in time with custom username (Cognito sign-up flow).
+- [ ] Add user interface for reporting errors/warnings/etc to the user.
+- [ ] Automatically refresh tokens and reconnect websocket in the background.
+- [ ] Allows users to create and join rooms.
+- [ ] Improve chat protocol to not send message during `$connect` route since the socket is not open yet.
 - [ ] Secure WebSocket so they must come through CloudFront.
+- [ ] Improve fan-out mechanism for sending messages to open connections.
+- [ ] Create a "Website" group in module to encapsulate the S3 bucket, the CloudFront distribution, the cache invalidation Lambda function.

 ## Acknowledgements